mapillary/mapillary_photostories/README.md

 Tell your stories with photos

 ##Getting started
+    IF YOU ARE GOING TO MAKE CHANGES TO THE CODE FORK UNLESS IT IS A GENERAL CHANGE FOR ALL USERS.
+DO NOT CHANGE WHICH FILE THE CODE READS FROM OR THE BACKGROUND IMAGE NAME UNLESS YOU HAVE FORKED OR DO NOT PLAN TO PUSH.

   - Clone the repository
   - cd in to the folder
   - run a server (for example python -m SimpleHTTPServer ) and go to localhost in a web browser (Chrome works best with MapillaryJS)